AryanSaxenaa/FailureDetective/README.md

 - a database row in `API Failure Reports`
 - a report sub-page with the metrics table first
-- headline, primary finding, fix recommendation, and confidence
+- a headline, primary finding, fix recommendation, and confidence statement

-The report copy is intentionally phrased for presentation:
+The report wording is designed to be presentation-friendly:
-- first show the numbers
+- show the numbers first
-- then say what happened
+- say what happened
-- then say what to fix before users find it
+- say what to fix before your users do

 ## Local Artifacts